SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/GenChair.md

 SIGPLAN [Information
 Director](mailto:infodir_sigplan@acm.org?subject=Conference%20Information)
 (as soon as date and site are determined).
-You can put a preliminary call on the web without listing the programme committee, but a PAF must have been approved.
+You can put a preliminary call on the web without listing the program committee, but a PAF must have been approved.

 Financial Support for Students